gitspace/style-guide/README.md

 In general, we use U.S. English according to the *Chicago Manual of Style*, with *Garner’s Modern American Usage* taking over in tricky situations.

+This is just a general primer on conventions that are both general and *unique* to The Airspace.
+A more granular look can be found in the Punctuation, Grammar, and Conventions section.

 ###ARTICLE TITLES, HEADLINES, and SUBHEADS
 Title case article titles (each major word is uppercase).
 Sentence case article headings (only the initial word is uppercase).